Triple Canopy

-Triple Canopy, Inc., is an American private security company and private military company (PMC) that provides armed security, mission support, and risk management services to corporate and government clients.
+Triple Canopy, Inc., was an American private security company and private military company (PMC) that provides armed security, mission support, and risk management services to corporate and government clients.
 The firm was founded in May 2003 by United States Army Special Forces veterans, including former Delta Force operators.
 In June 2014, the firm merged with rival security contracting firm Academi, formerly Blackwater, to form Constellis Group, with Craig Nixon, the former CEO of Academi, becoming the CEO of Constellis Group, and training facilities being consolidated at the existing Academi training facility in North Carolina.
 It was staffed by, among others, a number of former Army Special Operations personnel, Green Berets, Rangers, SEALs, MARSOC Raiders, other special operations personnel, and several law enforcement officers.
 At the time of the merger, over 5,000 employees were working for Triple Canopy.